 For information on guidelines for historic resources, please visit the National Register Program section of our Web site.
+For guidance on compliance documentation requirements for pipeline projects, please consult Survey Guidelines for Pipeline Projects, Above Ground Resources (2013).

 These Guidelines for Archaeological Investigations (PDF, 244 KB) contain the standards and specifications by which the BHP reviews and evaluates archaeological survey methods and results, reports, and recommendations.
 They are intended to insure consistency in BHP evaluations and comparability of data.
 The guidelines are intended to insure that archaeological studies reviewed by the BHP conform to standards for archaeological survey, data recording and report production currently accepted in the profession.